cephidstar/learn_public/BigQuery.md

 ![](/assets/images/query_results.png)

 Step 7.
-Modify the statement as shown below and re-run it to retrieve the population for a specific zip code, perhaps hometown zipcode.
+Modify the statement as shown below and re-run it to retrieve the population for a specific zip code, perhaps your hometown zipcode.
 You can copy/paste and overwrite statements into the query pane.

 ~~~